-1.16 To rely on the exemption, you must reasonably believe that:

-- publication is in the public interest; and - complying with the specific part of data protection law is incompatible with journalism.

-1.17 You do not have to prove that publication is in the public interest or that complying with a specific part of data protection law is incompatible with journalism.
+- 1.16 To rely on the exemption, you must reasonably believe that: - publication is in the public interest; and - complying with the specific part of data protection law is incompatible with journalism. - 1.17 You do not have to prove that publication is in the public interest or that complying with a specific part of data protection law is incompatible with journalism.
 Nor do you need to arrive at the same conclusion as the ICO or a judge.
-Different and opposing views may both be reasonable but you must be able to demonstrate the reasonableness of your decision.

-1.18 In considering whether your belief is reasonable, it is not the role of the ICO or a judge to disregard your decision lightly or substitute their own belief in place of yours.
-They will only consider the reasonableness of your belief on an objective basis.

-1.19 It is also not the role of the ICO or a judge to disregard the important editorial discretion that you have to decide how to edit, present and convey the information.

-1.20 You should make an objectively reasonable decision.
+Different and opposing views may both be reasonable but you must be able to demonstrate the reasonableness of your decision. - 1.18 In considering whether your belief is reasonable, it is not the role of the ICO or a judge to disregard your decision lightly or substitute their own belief in place of yours.
+They will only consider the reasonableness of your belief on an objective basis. - 1.19 It is also not the role of the ICO or a judge to disregard The ICO and the judges must have regard to the important editorial discretion that you have to decide how to gather, edit, present and convey the information. - 1.20 You should make an objectively reasonable decision.
 This is one that you are able to justify to another person in a reasonable way.
-You can make the decision yourself, where proportionate, or delegate as you see fit.

-1.21 To make a reasonable decision, you should consider:

-- whether you have enough relevant and reliable information to make a reasonable decision; and - what weight to give to the information you take into account to help you make a proportionate decision.

-1.22 It is the belief of the controller that is relevant rather than an individual journalist.
+You can make the decision yourself, where proportionate, or delegate as you see fit. - 1.21 To make a reasonable decision, you should consider: - whether you have enough relevant and reliable information to make a reasonable decision; and - what weight to give to the information you take into account to help you make a reasonable proportionate decision. - 1.22 It will usually be the beliefs of the journalists or editors with responsibility for the preparation of the story and the decision to publish that are relevant is the belief of the controller that is relevant rather than an individual journalist.
 However, you can decide to delegate responsibility for decisions to individual journalists depending on the level of risk.

+Commented [A13]: The double negative tends to downplay the importance of the issue.
+There is an obligation to give "full weight to editorial knowledge and discretion": Ali v Channel 5 Broadcasting Ltd [2019] EWCA Civ 677, [83].
+The required deference extends to decisions made about the gathering of information: True Vision Productions Ltd v Information Commissioner EA 2019/0170, [21].

+Commented [A14]: See comment on 1.22 below.

+Commented [A15]: The courts do not usually have difficulty identifying the relevant decision makers.
+It is over-complicated, and not supported by authority, to suggest that the controller (or presumably, in a corporate context, a "directing mind" of the corporation) must formally delegate responsibility, and may only do so where the level of risk makes delegation appropriate).